Charbel-11/Exchange-Rate-Tracker/frontend-web/README.md

 * *App.js* is the entry point of the program.
 It contains the authentication code as well as the initilization of the following components: UserCredentialsDialog, ExchangeRates, Statistics, Transactions and Conversion.
 Tabs were used to navigate between 3 main pages: STATISTICS (containing ExchangeRates + Statistics), TRANSACTIONS (containing Transactions) and CONVERSIONS (containing ExchangeRates + Conversion).
 * *UserCredentialsDialog.js* is the dialog component used for logging in and signing up.
-* *ExchangeRates.js* is responsible to display the exchange rates of the last N days, where N can be specified by the user.
+* *ExchangeRates.js* is responsible to display the exchange rates of the last *N* days, where *N* can be specified by the user.
-* *Statistics.js* fetches statistics and graph data, and displays them using a table and a plot respectively, with the option to choose to use data from the last 30, 60 or 90 days.
+* *Statistics.js* fetches statistics (max, average, stdv, prediction) and average rates per day, and displays them using a table and a plot respectively, with the option to choose to use data from the last 30, 60 or 90 days.
-* *Transactions.js* allows to add new transactions (between users if needed) and fetches the transactions of a specific user, displaying them in a table.
-Either all transactions or transactions between users can be displayed.
+* *Transactions.js* allows to add new a transaction (between users if needed) and fetches the transactions of a specific user, displaying them in a table.
+Either all transactions or only transactions between users can be displayed.
 * *Conversion.js* allows conversion from one currency to another.